cmotc/vaLAIR/README.md

 it's hard to keep ahold of what my goals are.
 Things I'm pretty sure I have left to do:

-  * Finish Room and Floor specific conditions, which are basically transitions and Fog of War.
-Be done by midnight December 20.
-  * Rename existing DigitalAndy configuration files and reform /usr/lair and index development process to follow.
-Be done by 4P December 20.
-  * Add a few features to digitalAndy: Trianges.
-Adjustable Sizes.
-Final images Trimmed to minimum rectangular sizes so I can eliminate the static hitboxes.
-    - Port digitalAndy to Android with a simple pixel-painting interface capable of outputting a configuration file for PC digitalAndy as well as a script.
-    Do it to learn Android app development in Go.
   * Add scripting to map generation for modifying maps after the construction of the map objects.
 I think for now I'll keep the generation of walls and basic structures something that is statically configured though because otherwise